We’ve all been there: the deadline is looming, yet the task remains untouched. It’s time to break the cycle of procrastination

 Others struggle with self-doubt, believing they’re not good enough at their job and that their shortcomings will be exposed.
 Procrastination offers a way to avoid confronting these feelings.
 Sometimes, procrastination arises from not knowing where to start or how to approach a task.

-For some, the thrill of working under pressure is a motivator.
-They enjoy the rush of completing tasks at the eleventh hour and may feel they perform best this way.
 While procrastination might feel like a temporary fix, it can harm your career by affecting productivity, the quality of work, and professional reputation.
 Recognising the reasons behind procrastination is the first step toward overcoming it and unlocking your full potential.

 Rushing to get things done at the last minute can take a toll on your mental health.
 You may be setting yourself up for constant emotional highs, panic disorder, and anxiety attacks.
-The effects of procrastination aren’t just a missed deadline, medical experts believe it could lead to health issues like hypertension and cardiovascular disease.
+The effects of procrastination aren’t just a missed deadline; medical experts believe it could lead to health issues like hypertension and cardiovascular disease.

 From a study, “Evidence suggests that putting off important tasks causes stress, and this additional stress contributes to negative psychophysiological impacts on the body which increase our vulnerability for illness.
 Previous research has linked chronic procrastination to a range of stress-related health problems such as headaches, digestive issues, colds and flus, and insomnia.”

 At work, procrastination can leave your boss or manager with a bad impression of you, making them question your work ethic and capabilities.
-Being known as a procrastinator can affect your long-term potential at work – promotions, salary increases, awards, and good recognition.
+Being known as a procrastinator may affect your long-term potential at work – promotions, salary increases, awards, and good recognition.

-What about your colleagues?
+How about your colleagues?
 Your procrastination doesn’t happen in a vacuum, it can affect others, especially on group projects.
 You may earn a reputation of being flaky, unreliable, irresponsible, and inconsistent.

 Help at hand